avinassh/brave-browser-hardening/README.md

 ### [Brave only specific flags (not needed to be enforced)](#brave-only-specific-flags-not-needed-to-be-enforced)
 Flag | Name | Comment
 -- | -- | --
-[#brave-adblock-cosmetic-filtering-native](chrome://flags/#brave-adblock-cosmetic-filtering-native) | Use native implementation for cosmetic filtering | Enabled by default even if it only shows "default"
 [#brave-adblock-cosmetic-filtering](chrome://flags/#brave-adblock-cosmetic-filtering) | Enable cosmetic filtering | Enabled by default even if it only shows "default"
 [#brave-adblock-csp-rules](chrome://flags/#brave-adblock-csp-rules) | Enable support for CSP rules | Not need to be enforced (since 1.25.68+)
 [#brave-ads-allowed-to-fallback-to-custom-push-notification-ads](chrome://flags/#brave-ads-allowed-to-fallback-to-custom-push-notification-ads) | Allow Brave Ads to fallback from native to custom push notifications | This is OS specific and in the future will be obsolete since Brave will detect the OS and then automatically fallback to the legacy system.